-IMPORTANT: Web orders for Spring Term are to be picked up in the Bookstore (not Room 211).
+IMPORTANT: Web orders for Fall Term are to be picked up in Campus center Room 211 (right-hand side of balcony door to Shafer Auditorium).
 You must have a slip from your post office box to pick up your order(s); if there’s no slip in your p.o. box it means we haven’t filled your order yet.

 So what’s up with the new kiosk rental?

 Glad you asked.
 We put it in so that you have a LOT more titles to choose from as potential rentals.
 Any shelf tag that has a green label means you can take the book to the kiosk, scan it, enter credit card info and boom!
 Instant rental!
 We’ve put a lot of the kiosk rental prices up on our Verba compare site, but you must come in to the store to actually do the rental.
 (No online sales of rental books.)
 Email me ( <plebar> ) if you have specific questions, or just stop in and come up to the text section to see how it works.

 How do I find out what books I need for my classes?